3 More Rounds’ P4P Rankings

 - Ward has been nursing an injured shoulder but is finally back in training as he awaits his next challenge.

 3. Juan Manuel Marquez (55-6-1, 40 KOs)

 - In his most recent outing, he demolished Manuel Charr in his second win of 2012.
 Still holding the WBC heavyweight title, Klitschko may be at the end of his reign, as politics have taken a bigger chunk of his time in the Ukraine.
-Don’t be surprised if 2013 is his final year.
+Does not have any fights currently scheduled.